TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 1 - Overview/1.1.1-complaint-based-operations/_index.md

 How do you know that the Infrastructure as a Service (IaaS) Platform (be it on-prem or in the cloud) is serving its workload *well*?
 If you depend on complaints, then you run a complaint-based operation.

 Changing from reactive to proactive is unfortunately a complex undertaking, especially in large organizations where there are many roles and personas.
 It requires [operations transformation](https://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/files/pdf/services/vmware-operations-transformation-services.pdf) and a paradigm shift.
-It is not easy to get customers to agree on a [Service Level Agreement](/operations-management/chapter-1-overview/1.1.7-service-level-agreement/) (SLA) when you've promised them “good” for years already.
+It is not easy to get customers to agree on a [Service Level Agreement](/operations-management/chapter-1-overview/1.1.7-service-level-agreement/) (SLA) when you've promised them "good" for years already.
 This book aims to provide practical guidance, something you can implement with the current version of vRealize products.

 The litmus test below helps you assess the maturity of your IaaS.